-Before delving into how MongoDB and Cassandra are different, let's summarize what they have in common.
+Before delving into how MongoDB and Cassandra are different, let's document what they have in common.

 They're both databases, obviously.
 More importantly, they are both examples of NoSQL databases.
 NoSQL is a type of database architecture in which data is stored in a relatively unstructured fashion.
 Compared to more traditional SQL-style databases, NoSQL can be a more efficient way of storing the large quantities of unstructured data that organizations commonly use for big data operations.

 MongoDB and Cassandra are also both open source -- although commercial implementations are available, too.
-But even in that respect, they are not identical.
+But even in that respect, their performance is not identical.
 MongoDB is governed by GNU Affero General Public License 3.0, whereas Cassandra is subject to Apache License 2.0.